 This is not trivial.
 The currency used to determine full time/part time student status is the number of student credit hours taken in a given term.
 Progress toward a degree is measured in terms of student credit hours successfully completed.
 And that currency - the student credit hour - is being generated, in far larger proportions than popularly perceived, by the faculty group in whom colleges and universities have most invested, i.e. tenured and tenure track faculty.

-The Delaware Study of Instructional Costs and Productivity has matured over the past decade into a major data sharing consortium that is the preeminent national data source for information on teaching loads, instructional costs, and overall faculty productivity.
-The prime mover in this maturation process has been the Delaware Study Advisory Committee, which has systematically refined and enhanced the data collection instruments, methodology, definitions, and analytical conventions.
+The National Study of Instructional Costs and Productivity (Delaware Cost Study) has matured over the past decade into a major data sharing consortium that is the preeminent national data source for information on teaching loads, instructional costs, and overall faculty productivity.
+The prime mover in this maturation process has been the Delaware Cost Study Advisory Committee, which has systematically refined and enhanced the data collection instruments, methodology, definitions, and analytical conventions.
 The result is a sophisticated and comprehensive data base that is being used by nearly 300 institutions across the country.

 Middaugh, M.F.
 Interinstitutional Comparison of Instructional Costs and Productivity, by Academic Discipline: A National Study.
 A paper presented at the Annual Forum of the Association for Institutional Research, May 1994.